Best NBN alternatives: your non-NBN options for getting online

 Starlink works in a similar way to Sky Muster, in that it relies on satellites orbiting the earth to send data signals to receivers installed on your property, which are transmitted around your home via Wi-Fi.

-However, Starlink is more effective than Sky Muster, because not only are there a far greater number of satellites, but they are also much closer to the earth.
+However, Starlink is more effective than Sky Muster, because not only are there a far greater number of satellites, but they are also much closer to the Earth.
 The company says they orbit at around 550km, compared to the 35,786km distance occupied by other geostationary satellites providing a similar service.

 This means the signals being sent down to the earth take less time to travel, which results in a faster internet speed for you, with noticeably less latency.

-Starlink says speeds should range between 20Mbps to 100Mbps, with latency of 25ms to 50ms.
-This puts it (on paper) on par with an NBN 100 plan, but with a higher latency.
+The average latency was 29.8ms across all hours, compared to 664.9ms for NBN Sky Muster.
+This puts Starlink in the middle of NBN 100 and NBN 250 tiers but with a higher latency.
 For comparison, 20ms latency is what you can expect from a 4G internet connection.

 Starlink satellites also number in their thousands, meaning there should nearly always be one in space 'nearby' to transmit a signal to your home.

 Naturally, there is a cost involved to take advantage of such a service.
-In Australia, the cost for the required hardware is AU$924, unless any promotional deals are running (at the time of publishing, the necessary hardware can be bought for AU$199 if you live in a rural area) along with a AU$139p/m fee for the unlimited data service.
+In Australia, the cost for the required hardware is AU$924, unless any promotional deals are running (at the time of publishing, the necessary hardware can be bought for AU$199 if you live in a rural area) along with an AU$139p/m fee for the unlimited data service.

 There is also a flat-mounting receiver that can be installed on the top of a vehicle so you can access the internet when moving around the country.
 Starlink offers new customers a 30-day trial period.
 If you're not satisfied with the service, you can return the equipment and receive a full refund.